tejaswisagiraju/Catchphrase.ly/README.md

 ###User Stories
 **A User should be able to create a new phrase by submitting a form**

-* The DOM should update accordingly
+* The DOM should maintain state accordingly

 * The phrase should persist with a page refresh